whitequark/parser/SEXP_FORMAT.md

 # Open questions:

 * Open close markers for delimited literals (regexp, string)?
-  I think the parser would benefit from having them on the longerm.
+  The parser would benefit from having them on the longerm.
 Especially regexp can be very tricky.

-* Format of this document is far from perfect ;)
+* Format of this document is far from perfect.

-* How I can publish a secret gist?

-* This is a pure RFC from how I like ASTs / Sexp from my consuming POV.

 ## Literal